 “The work of fundraising never takes a break,” said Gilbert.
 “I talked to everyone I know and discussed my goals with vendors and customers, and I was able to raise $54,000 which was 3rd overall and the top fundraiser outside of California.
 I am blessed to have such amazing support.”

-Here are some additional videos and photos of the five-day long ride!
+Here are some additional videos and photos of the seven-day long ride!